pytorch/xla/docs/torchbench.md

 functionalization layer by setting `XLA_DISABLE_FUNCTIOINALIZATON=1`.
 However, note that in-place operations will stop working as expected.
 This might lead to unexpected results.

+### OpenXLA CUDA Fallback

+Since 806de832360deb2a08fdf1447ad66d91cae5ebf9, we run fallback operation on CUDA whenever it is possible to do so.
+However, you may encounter cases where it is better to fallback to CPU, instead.
+In order to do so, set `XLA_FALLBACK_CPU=1` environment variable.
+Note that, in general, CUDA is faster than CPU for parallel operations.
+However, operations such as `tensor.item()` might not benefit from that.
+If you ever encounter those, please, open an issue.

+### XLA Flags

+Our benchmarking scripts allow for the specification of XLA (actual compiler) flags by passing `--xla-flags=<actual-flags-list>`.
+By default, we run without any specific flags.

 [1]: https://github.com/pytorch/benchmark
 [2]: https://github.com/pytorch/pytorch/blob/main/benchmarks/dynamo/torchbench.py